Agricultural Biosecurity – An Overview

 State Involvement in Biosecurity

-States play a critical role in biosecurity within agricultural law, as they are responsible for implementing and enforcing regulations related to the prevention, control, and eradication of agricultural diseases and pests within their borders.
+States play a critical role in biosecurity given they are responsible for implementing and enforcing regulations related to the prevention, control, and eradication of agricultural diseases and pests within their borders.
 Some of the roles that states have in biosecurity in agricultural law include:

 1. Implementing disease surveillance programs: States are responsible for implementing surveillance programs to detect and monitor the presence of diseases and pests that pose a threat to agricultural production.
 These programs may involve routine testing and inspection of animals, crops, and agricultural products to identify any signs of disease or pest infestations.